Pamicel/resume/paul_amicel_resume.md

 ### 2016 → 2019 | School 42 | Software architecture

 With a strong focus on collaboration, independance, continuous learning (learning how to learn, learn by doing), the school has a very good reputation in the French tech scene.
 It is free, admission is infamously difficult, based on the candidate's rate of progress during a month long bootcamp called the _Piscine_.
-The school financed and spearheaded by French billionaire (and most famous computer nerd) Xavier Niel.
+The school financed and spearheaded by French billionaire (also one of France's most famous computer nerds) Xavier Niel.

 ### 2014 → 2016 | Université Rennes 2 | Physics and robotics